dbca-wa/sdis/docs/source/specs.rst

 The point of truth for project approval is the SCMT; necessarily, SDIS will always require to be brought up to speed with the latest SCMT decisions.

-After 4 years of development and honing, SDIS implements all known SCD rules and workflows around project approval.
-If things go to plan, SDIS will do, show, and allow "the right buttons", or appropriate actions.
+After 4 years of development and honing workflows and user interface, SDIS implements all known SCD rules and workflows around project approval.
+If things go to plan, SDIS will show "the right buttons" to allow appropriate actions.
-But sometimes, we need a shortcut, or things don't follow the rules.
-In this case, rather than blindly enforcing the rules (we did that, and it was more hassle than worth), SDIS will allow privileged users to override business rules and e.g. force-choke projects to death, or kill zombies (back out of Progress Reports that were requested for projects that should have been closed).

 SDIS features a role-based permission system, based on three roles: